 Three Letters of Reference

 One letter from someone who can attest to your strengths/knowledge in your academic major/endorsement, preferably a university professor.
-One letter from someone who has observed your experience working with youth in an educational setting (with preference to K12 public schools).
-The third letter can be from an additional professor or who has observed your experience with youth.
-Letters should not be from family members or roommates.
+One letter from someone who has observed your experience working with youth in an educational setting.
+The third letter can be from an additional academic/youth reference.
+Letters may not be from family, friends, or roommates.
 The online application includes a reference request process that will send emails to the recommenders you specify and provide them with a form to make their recommendations.

 Essays- PROMPTS have been updated for winter 2018 applicants!